fmillion-mnsu/cs485-s24/I_ASSIGN3.md

 1. Finally, access the given URL in your browser and note the hostname in the header!

 At this point you're probably thinking you can do force-refresh and see the hostname change.
-However, Kubernetes works a bit differently!
-The load balancer in Kubernetes doesn't simply throw requests at the pods in random or round-robin order.
-Instead, it tracks IP addresses accessing the service and directs different *IP addresses* to different pods.

-Since you're only going to be connecting from one IP, what you can do to see the effect is to wait for about one minute, *then* do a force refresh - that's long enough for you to "fall off" the cache, and then you'll (hopefully) get assigned to a different pod when you load again!

-If you don't actually see a different hostname even after *waiting at least one minute between requests*, don't worry - it's likely you just got assigned to the same pod again.
-However, with luck, you'll be on a different pod and you'll see a different hostname!
+However, things work a bit differently!
+Your browser will try to maintain a persistent connection to the load balancer in Kubernetes, and as long as that connection exists, Kubernetes will keep directing you to the same pod.
+(This *does* work in Traefik because the round-robin router works even with a persistent connection, as the backend connection to the services is not tied to the frontend connection)

+The workaround is to just use Incognito/Private Browsing/etc. mode.
+Open Incognito mode and access the localhost URL and notice the hostname.
+Then, close Incognito mode, open it again and access the URL again.
+You should see the hostname change each time!

 ## Submission

 Your submission should include:

 * Your YAML file.
+* Two screenshots showing *different* hostnames.
+Remember to use Incognito/Private mode!

 This assignment will be due Friday May 3rd at 11:59 PM.